Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 Each import is assigned a usage name, which is used when accessing imported symbols.
 By default, this is the module name but can be overridden (more on that later).
-Having multiple imports with the same usage location is a compiler error.
+Having multiple imports with the same usage name is a compiler error.

 ### 4.3 Usage of imported symbols